saona-raimundo/markovian/To do.md

     - [ ] Exact
     - [ ] Approximate
   - [ ] default + fast / accurate
+    - [ ] There is an epsilon-strong simulation method for brownian motion!! (accurate)
 - [ ] Interoperability
   - [ ] FiniteMarkovChain
     - [ ] From<>